ibm-messaging/mq-dev-patterns/README.md

 }
 ```
 The `"JWT_TOKEN_ENDPOINT"` points your sample to your keycloak token issuer, which should be running in a container.
-The username and pwd come from your keycloak user credentials, that you would have configured via the keycloak console.
+The username and pwd come from your keycloak "app" user credentials, that you would have configured via the keycloak console.

 ### IBM Z Xplore
 If you are running these samples on IBM Z Xplore then you can use the